whiterabb17/gryphon/README.md

 ## NOTE
 Some features implemented use private libraries and therefore will not be available open source.
 Just remove the functions that libraries not contained are required for.

+## CREDITS
+# RedCode-Labs
+Developed & Extended from RedCode-Labs Coldfire project.
+Started integration of <b>Darwin (MacOS) compatibilty as well as added an extensive amount of features from reflective execution, memory execution, privilege escalation, cross-system persistence.</b>

 ## Disclaimer
 Developers are not responsible for any misuse regarding this tool.